madgelackie/madgelackie/README.md

 I'm sure that list will never stop growing 👍

-Fun fact - I love a bit of Energy geekery - [hello National Grid ESO's Carbon Intensity API](https://carbonintensity.org.uk/).
+Fun fact: I love a bit of Energy geekery - hello [National Grid ESO's Carbon Intensity API](https://carbonintensity.org.uk/).
 This is the kind of thing that drew me to a career in tech.